 It is not even necessary to go out in your car for a game drive, just enjoy the animals right by the campsite, which makes it a very relaxing stay.

 Other interesting reads about the Kruger National Park:

 Crook’s Corner in the Great Limpopo Transfrontier Park.

 Crook’s corner is located in the most north-easterly corner of the Kruger park, at the confluence of the Luvuvhu and the Limpopo river.
 It used to be one of the most remote areas of South Africa, only to be reached through thick bush, hot weather conditions and with dangerous animals roaming in the area.

-Beginning 1900, it was a safe haven for various people dodging the law, like ivory poachers, gun runners and other fugitives and shady characters.
+Beginning 1900, it was a safe haven for various outlaws, like ivory poachers, gun runners and other fugitives and shady characters.
 Crook’s corners, which was also known as the ‘Haven of Scoundrels’ was considered a no man’s land, right on the boundary where the three countries, South Africa, Mozambique and Zimbabwe meet.
 Right on the border of the three countries, there was a beacon.
 When the lawmen of one country would arrive, it was just as simple as to take a step into one of the other two countries to ‘escape’ the law, or simply to move the beacon onto the other side of your camp.
 And even when the lawmen of all three countries would arrive at the same time, there was the last option of standing on top of the beacon to be in ‘no man’s’ land to escape the law in all three countries at the same time.

 It’s a nice place to visit, surrounded by huge fig trees, baobab and jackalberries.
 There are no dodgy characters anymore, since the riverbanks are now largely populated with hippo’s and the rivers full with crocodiles.